focusaurus/peterlyons.com-zola/content/problog/2022-10-squeezebox-keyboard-v2209.md

 To help reduce the handwiring spaghetti situation, I wanted to try to make an actual circuit board.
 If the main switch matrix circuitry could go there, and the diodes could live there instead of by the switches on the keywells, that would tidy things up a lot.
 I would just need a max of 5 wires coming out of each keywell and going only to the PCB.
 In v2112 the keywells have to daisy chain to their neighbors so there's a cable for incoming and another one for outgoing which is a fiddly mess.

 I didn't know anything about PCB design or KiCAD.
-As I sat down to learn and started discussing my plans on the Absolem Club discord, Petr Viktori ([encukou on github](https://github.com/encukou)) saw that a small form factor PCB could be useful for many keyboard builds that were too heavily 3D to put the switches directly onto the PCB, and created an absolutely brilliant and compact PCB design he calls the [matrixbar](https://github.com/encukou/selfish/tree/c975633adc153e1b267ada8de5742252208aacc2/pcb/matrixbar).
+As I sat down to learn and started discussing my plans on the Absolem Club discord, Petr Viktorin ([encukou on github](https://github.com/encukou)) saw that a small form factor PCB could be useful for many keyboard builds that were too heavily 3D to put the switches directly onto the PCB, and created an absolutely brilliant and compact PCB design he calls the [matrixbar](https://github.com/encukou/selfish/tree/c975633adc153e1b267ada8de5742252208aacc2/pcb/matrixbar).
 Aside: it was originally called the squeezebar which I preferred for obvious reasons.

 With just a few exchanges on discord, we found a layout that would fit comfortably in the Squeezebox case and account for clearances we need for the adjustment bolts, cables connecting to the PCB, etc. Petr was also able to make it such that each keywell could connect to single row of pin headers meaning the cables would be so tidy and a standard DuPont jumper wire housing would easily fit through the slot to get to the interior of the case.